Uncertainty-Aware Bayes' Rule and Its Applications: Conclusions

-\begin{supplement} \stitle{Supplementary Materials.pdf} \sdescription{All appendices are placed in the supplementary materials, including 1) the technical proofs of theorems and lemmas, and 2) additional illustrative examples and visual arts for better readability.} \end{supplement}
+\begin{supplement} \stitle{Supplementary Materials.pdf} \sdescription{All appendices are placed in the supplementary materials, including 1) the technical proofs of theorems and lemmas, 2) additional clarifications, illustrative examples, and visual arts for better readability, and 3) extensive experiments.} \end{supplement}